Internal

 • UV, IR and AAS Spectroscopy – design of the UV-visible spectrometer; quantitative analysis using UV-visible spectroscopy; the Beer-Lambert law; use of infrared spectroscopy for functional group analysis in organic and inorganic chemistry; introduction to concepts of symmetry using CO2 and SO2 as examples; introduction to use of isotopic substitution in infrared spectroscopy.

-• Chromatographic Techniques and Mass Spectrometry – principles and applications of gas and liquid chromatography and high-performance liquid chromatography; introduction to mass spectrometry; hard and soft ionisation techniques, molecular masses, mass analysers, detectors, fragmentation and basic MS data interpretation.
+• Chromatographic Techniques and Mass Spectrometry (MS) – principles and applications of gas and liquid chromatography and high-performance liquid chromatography; introduction to mass spectrometry; hard and soft ionisation techniques, molecular masses, mass analysers, detectors, fragmentation and basic MS data interpretation.

 • Nuclear Magnetic Resonance Spectroscopy – theory and practice of NMR; spectrometer design for an NMR instrument; origins and interpretation of chemical shift and peak splitting in 1H NMR spectra (including second order effects and the magnitude of coupling constants); chemical shift in 13C NMR; interpretation of 1H NMR spectra from molecules of known and unknown structure; introduction to 2-dimensional methods; introduction to 19F NMR spectroscopy.